Feramance/qBitrr/README.md

 #### Run the script

-- Make sure to update the settings in `config.ini`
+- Make sure to update the settings in `~/.config/qBitManager/config.ini`
 - Activate your venv
 - Run `qbitrr`

+#### How to update the script
+- Activate your venv
+- Run `python -m pip install -U qBitr`

 #### Contributions